centreon/centreon-documentation/en/monitoring/monitoring-servers/add-a-poller-to-configuration.md

     systemctl status gorgoned
     ```

-    It should result as follow:
+    It should result as follows:

     ``` shell
     ● gorgoned.service - Centreon Gorgone